sp-pl/JSON-Filters/README.md

 //to start go to project directory and hit npm start

-at this moment what is working:
+features:

 -select are created from the years assigned to data prop in each records

 -tabs are created from the categories from category prop

--to perform search select year from select and press any tab button you like -press 'Wyszukaj' to search
+-to perform search select year from select and press any tab button you like press 'Wyszukaj' to search

-to do:
+to perform search by text content, type any text you like in text input, its search by all data, title, paragraph if exists, date and attached files.

--display layout relayed on files items per record
+-display layout relayed on files items per record (0,1 or more attachments with accordion)

--show reports contained text in text input

-OLD VERSION:
-this code is fetching JSON with special structure of data and create:
-1) select with years from JSON records,
-2) create tabs with categories from JSON field "category"
-3) allow you to filter raports by clicking on the category tab and select year,
-4) it also allow you to filter results by title and content of record by typing text into input